 The Food Service program is a full participant in the United States Department of Agriculture Child and Adult Care Food Program.
 Our Food Service program provides a unified operation for our agency's programs, such as...

 Provide participating children nutritious and healthy meals to ensure their continued success in physical and mental development.

 Children age 12 and younger

 Children of Migrant workers age 15 or under

 Mentally/physically disabled persons, as defined by the state, at any age if the majority of enrollees are age 18 or under.

 Summer Food Service

-The Summer Food Service provides nutritious lunches to teens and children during the summer months as an extension of the school lunch program.
+The Summer Food Service provides nutritious breakfast, lunch, and snacks to children during the summer months when schools are not in session.
 This service is funded through an entitlement program from the United States Department of Agriculture.